lk-geimfari/mimesis/CONTRIBUTING.rst

 .. code:: text

-    ) make test SEED=last
+    ) poetry run pytest --randomly-seed=last

 If you want to specify a seed ahead of time use:

 .. code:: text

-    ) make test SEED=$int
+    ) poetry run pytest --randomly-seed=$int

 Type checking
 ~~~~~~~~~~~~~

 After adding every feature you should run the type checking and make
 sure that everything is okay.
-You can do it using make:
+You can do it using the following command:

 ::

-    ⟩ make type-check
+    ⟩ poetry run mypy mimesis/ tests/

 Code Review
 ~~~~~~~~~~~